tabreturn/tabreturn.github.io/_posts/2019-04-26-processing.py_in_ten_lessons--08-_functions.md

 I will finish off the remaining lessons (listed below), but cannot say exactly when.
 You can visit from time to time to check for updates, or <a href="{{ "/feed.xml" | prepend: site.baseurl }}">subscribe via RSS</a>.

+My thanks go to Åke Jonsson for his feedback on the lessons I've posted up to this point.

 **In development**
 *Lesson 08: Functions*
 *Lesson 09: Object-Orientation*